learn-co-curriculum/phase-0-pac-1-the-assignment-expression/README.md

 value a variable points to is very important.
 For example, if we need to do something 10 times, we need a variable to keep track of how many times the thing happens.
 That variable will need to change: its value will need to increase by 1 each time.
-Here's _"mutability"_ in action:
+Here's _mutability_ in action:

+Let's test try out in REPL:

+<iframe height="400px" width="100%" src="https://replit.com/@lizbur10/Sandbox?lite=1&outputonly=1" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-Many years ago my height in centimeters was:
+Many years ago my height in centimeters was 50cm, go ahead and add the following line into the console:

 ```js
 heightInCentimeters = 50;
 ```

-But today it is:
+But today my height is 180cm.
+Let's now put the following code into the console:

 ```js
 heightInCentimeters = 180;
 ```

-We can try these out in REPL:

-<iframe height="400px" width="100%" src="https://replit.com/@lizbur10/Sandbox?lite=1&outputonly=1" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+Now that we have assigned `heightInCentimeters` to two different values, what do you think the console will return if we just type `heightInCentimeters` and hit enter?
+Let's try it out!

+If you guessed we would see a return value of `180`, you were right!
+The last value assigned to the variable is what is saved.

 Sometimes, we might want to make a variable's value permanent.
 We might want to say "hey, this value should not change."
 We want to say that the value is